shehan6000/Multi-Agent-Predator-Prey-Game/README.md

-# Multi-Agent-Predator-Prey-Game# Multi-Agent Predator-Prey MARL System
+# Multi-Agent Predator-Prey MARL System

 A comprehensive implementation of Multi-Agent Deep Deterministic Policy Gradient (MADDPG) for a predator-prey environment, featuring optional inter-agent communication and comparative analysis.